Charles Jagusah

-Charles Ahile Jagusah is an American college football guard for the Notre Dame Fighting Irish.
+Charles Ahile Jagusah (born June 6, 2004) is an American college football guard for the Notre Dame Fighting Irish.

 Early life

-Jagusah attended Alleman High School in Rock Island, Illinois where he also wrestled, finishing with a 41–0 record and a state title as a junior.
-During his high school career, Jagusah was a consensus four-star recruit and was selected for the 2023 All-American Bowl.
+Jagusah attended Alleman High School in Rock Island, Illinois where played football and wrestled, finishing with a 41–0 record and a state title as a junior.
+During his high school football career, Jagusah was a consensus four-star recruit and was selected for the 2023 All-American Bowl.
 He committed to play college football for the Notre Dame Fighting Irish.

 College career

-Jagusah played in two games in his freshman season, starting the season finale at left tackle in the 2023 Sun Bowl.
-He missed the entire 2024 season after tearing his right pectoral muscle during a preseason practice.
+Jagusah played in two games in his freshman season, starting at left tackle in the 2023 Sun Bowl.
+He missed his entire sophomore regular season after tearing his right pectoral muscle during a preseason practice.
+He returned to play on special teams in the Sugar Bowl, before taking over at left tackle in the Orange Bowl after starter Anthonie Knapp left due to injury.
+He started at left tackle in the CFP National Championship.
+Before his junior season, Jagusah fractured his left humerus bone in a UTV accident, causing him to miss the entire 2025 season and the start of the 2026 season.